Should You Be Concerned?

-Water Regulation is No Guarantee of Water Safety
+Regulation is Not a Guarantee of Water Safety

 When you turn on the tap, you expect the water coming out to be safe.
 As we’ve seen in countless news stories though, this isn’t always the case.
-Although municipal water supplies are regulated, this still doesn’t guarantee that while en route from the reservoir to your home, nothing will be leached into your water.
-It also does not protect against emerging contaminants, such as pharmaceuticals and hormones, that are not yet regulated by the EPA.
+Although our municipal water supplies are regulated, this doesn’t guarantee that while en route from the reservoir to your home, nothing will be leached into your water.
+It also does not protect you against emerging tap water contaminants, such as pharmaceuticals and hormones, since these contaminants are not yet regulated by the EPA.

 Top Waterborne Contaminants Include:

-Some of the most common drinking water contaminants across North America include Lead, Mercury, Chloramine, Organic Chemicals (including pesticides, gasoline and detergents), and Emerging Contaminants (including pharmaceuticals and hormones).
+Some of the most common tap water contaminants across North America include Lead, Mercury, Chlorine, Chloramine, Organic Chemicals (including pesticides, herbicides, gasoline and detergents), and Emerging Contaminants (including pharmaceuticals and hormones).

 Lead exposure, especially in young children, can have both physical and behavioral effects.
-Even with low levels of exposure, lead has been linked to nerve damage, learning disabilities, decreased kidney function, hypertension, birth defects, and many more issues.
+Even with low levels of exposure, lead has been linked to many serious health issues including nerve damage, learning disabilities, decreased kidney function, hypertension and birth defects.

 It’s because of this that EPA has set a maximum lead contaminant level goal of zero under the Safe Drinking Water Act.
 This means that they believe any presence of lead could be harmful.
-One of the reasons lead is so dangerous is that it can bioaccumulate in your body, meaning that while any exposure can impose health risks, these risks will continue to increase over time as your body stores additional lead.
+One of the reasons lead is so dangerous is that it bioaccumulates in your body, meaning that while any exposure can impose health risks, these risks will continue to increase over time as your body continues to store additional lead.

 While inorganic forms of Mercury are less likely to cause harm to adults, they can still cause issues for children and potentially be passed from mothers to their unborn children.